cacheflowe/creative-coding-notes/README.md

 #### Visual algorithms

 Check out this nice [visual list](https://www.notion.so/Creative-Code-algorithms-techniques-c5550ef2f7574126bdc77b09ed76651b) of some of the concepts below.
-And some code examples of another set of common [algorithms](https://github.com/v3ga/Processing).
+And some code examples of another set of common [algorithms](https://github.com/v3ga/Processing), and also [here](https://www.complexity-explorables.org/).

 * Commons tools & concepts
   * [Anti-aliasing algorithms](https://blog.codinghorror.com/fast-approximate-anti-aliasing-fxaa/)